Tech-at-DU/d3-tutorial/08-axis/readme.md

   ...
 ```

-We will use these numbers later in the code to determine the size and position of the elements we draw.
+You will use these new variables later in the code to determine the size and position of the elements you draw.

 ## Time Scale